PhotonVision/photonvision/docs/source/docs/calibration/calibration.rst

 To calibrate a camera, images of a Charuco board (or chessboard, grid of dots, or other target) are taken.
 By comparing where the grid corners (or dots) should be in object space (for example, a dot once every inch in an 8x6 grid) with where they appear in the camera image, we can find a least-squares estimate for intrinsic camera properties like focal lengths, center point, and distortion coefficients.
 For more on camera calibration, please review the `OpenCV documentation <https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>`_.

-.. warning:: While any resolution can be calibrated, resolutions lower than 960x720 are often too low to provide accurate results.
-Additionally, high resolutions may be too performance-intensive for a coprocessor like a Raspberry Pi to handle (solutions to this are being looked into).
-Thus, we recommend 960x720 when using 3D mode.
+.. warning:: While any resolution can be calibrated, higher resolutions may be too performance-intensive for some coprocessors to handle.
+Therefore, we recommend experimenting to see what works best for your coprocessor.

 .. note::The calibration data collected during calibration is specific to each physical camera, as well as each individual resolution.